 Always On availability group on SQL Server on Azure VMs

-This article introduces Always On availability groups for SQL Server on Azure Virtual Machines (VMs).
+This article introduces Always On availability groups (AG) for SQL Server on Azure Virtual Machines (VMs).

-Always On availability groups on Azure Virtual Machines are similar to Always On availability groups on-premises.
+Always On availability groups on Azure Virtual Machines are similar to Always On availability groups on-premises, and rely on the underlying Windows Server Failover Cluster.
 However, since the virtual machines are hosted in Azure, there are a few additional considerations as well, such as VM redundancy, and routing traffic on the Azure network.

 The following diagram illustrates an availability group for SQL Server on Azure VMs: